mbaersch/plausible-analytics-tag-server/README.md

 ### Advanced Settings
 This section contains additional options that allows enhanced data redaction.
 You can optionally send an empty referrer and delete any parameters from tracked urls.

-#### Overriding Page Path
+#### Overriding Page URLs
-If you want to collect data from several sources in different paths of the same profile, you can override the page path with a different value.
+If you want to change URLs before they get sent, you can override the page path with a different value.
 This option also can be used for further data redaction or enrichment.

 #### Change Event Names
 Every event name can be translated for Plausibe using an optional override field.
 You can for example set the new event name with a lookup table.